openstack/nova-specs/specs/queens/approved/post-allocations.rst

         }
     }

-The author of this spec finds dicts a lot easier to work with in situations where you have legitimately unique keys in the data structure.
-Here we do, but changing things may be more than we want to do.

-In either case, an empty value for the ``allocations`` key will mean that the allocations for that consumer will be removed.
+``$INSTANCE_UUID`` and ``$MIGRATION_UUID`` are consumer uuids.
+If no allocations exist on the server for a consumer they will be created using values in the body of the ``allocations`` key.
+If allocations already exist, they will be replaced.
+An empty value for the ``allocations`` key will mean that the allocations for that consumer will be removed.

 Security impact
 ---------------